janssen-v/sigrok2ega/README.md

-Little tool to playback a SIGROK dump of EGA video
+Little tool to playback SIGROK dump of an IS 400 VEGA's display out